 Lebron James is considered by many to be the best basketball player in the world.
 Not only is he is a 3-time NBA champion, but he single-handedly put an entire city on the map (no offense Cleveland).
-Not surprising then that he’s worth an estimated $400 million and is expected to make at least $30 million in 2017 from his NBA salary alone.
+It’s not surprising that he’s worth an estimated $400 million and is expected to make at least $30 million in 2017 from his NBA salary alone.

-So with the new Republican tax plan being passed and taking effect January 1 of 2018, we thought it would be fun (we are pretty lame I know) to try and figure out whether Lebron’s federal taxes will increase or decrease in 2019.
+So, with the new Republican tax plan being passed and taking effect January 1, 2018, we thought it would be fun (we are pretty lame I know) to try and figure out whether Lebron’s federal taxes will increase or decrease in 2019.
 Any guesses?

-With current tax laws, Lebron may deduct $1.767 million from his federal tax bill i.e. $1.6million in Ohio state & local taxes and $167k in property taxes from his $9.5 million home in Akron.
-He loses some of that deduction to the Pease limit leaving him with a little over $875k to deduct.
+With current tax laws, Lebron may deduct $1.767 million from his federal tax bill.
+That comes from $1.6million in Ohio state and local taxes and $167k in property taxes from his $9.5 million home in Akron.
+He loses some of that deduction to the Pease limit, leaving him with a little over $875k to deduct.
 After applying his taxable income to the current tax rates, he’s left with a federal tax bill of $11.4 million.
 Or 39 cents for every dollar he earns.

 With the new tax plan, Lebron can only deduct up to $10,000 of his state, local and property taxes from his Federal tax bill.
-Assuming he didn’t have any other deductions (which is very very unlikely), he would be better off taking the standard deduction which increased under the new plan from $6,500 up to $12,000 for single filers, and from $13,000 to $24,000 for married joint filers.
+Assuming he didn’t have any other deductions (which is very unlikely), he’ll be better off taking the standard deduction which increases under the new plan.
+For single filers, $6,500 jumped up to $12,000, and married joint filers went from $13,000 to $24,000.
 Applying his taxable income to the new lower tax rates would leave him with a federal tax bill of approximately $11.03 million.
 Or 37 cents of every dollar he earns.

-So even though Lebron is unable to deduct his entire state, local, & property taxes with the new plan, the new lower tax brackets allow him to save approximately $446,000 in federal taxes.
+So even though Lebron is unable to deduct his entire state, local, & property taxes with the new plan, he will save in federal.
+The new lower brackets will allow him to save approximately $446,000.
 That’s enough money to buy 25 or 600 bitcoins, depending on what day it is.
 Either way, it’s a heck of a lot of money to save every year.